coastalgit/flight-plan/framework/FLIGHT-PLAN-COMMANDS.md

 **What apply does:**
 1. Creates auto-revision PRD if resolutions were staged (e.g., v2-1.md)
-2. Updates `docs/project-prd.md` files to new version
+2. Updates `docs/project-prd.md` files in each project to new version
-3. Updates `docs/project-rules.md` if solution rules changed
+3. Updates `docs/project-rules.md` in each project if solution rules changed
-4. Updates `memory/constitution.md` if Spec-Kit enabled
+4. Updates `memory/constitution.md` in each project if Spec-Kit enabled
-5. Updates `solution-rules.md` if needed
+5. Updates `framework/solution-rules.md` if needed
-6. **Appends to `ai-refs/solution-overview.md` PRD version history:**
+6. **Appends to `framework/ai-refs/solution-overview.md` PRD version history:**
    - Logs the sync operation
    - Records which PRD version was synced to
    - Notes which projects were updated